Sustainability

 Serving Our Community Responsibly

-We serve as a positive force in the communities we support by fostering strong relationships and maximising synergies that leverage complementary resources, knowledge, and skills.
+We serve as a positive force in the communities by fostering strong relationships and maximising synergies that leverage complementary resources, knowledge, and skills.

 Our Sustainability Policy and internal Community Investment Guidelines set out the Group’s strategy and objectives with regard to social contribution.
 Through our foundations and volunteer teams, we run meaningful programmes in three key areas: education, social welfare, and the environment.